mateiahacks/car-parking-system/README.md

 1. clone project to your local machine and run npm install
 2. create .env file
 3. copy everithing from .env.example in .env
-4. fill up dields with apporpriate values where it's empty.
+4. fill up fields with apporpriate values where it's empty.

 To start using application you should use following docker commands: